Why Aerostatic Spindles? At a Glance ....

 Before a roller bearing spindle can be used a couple of minutes are requried to lubricate the bearings and to distribute the grease within the bearing.
 After the bearing supply air, the chiller and the drive have been switched on an Aerostatic Spindle can be used right away even at top speed.

 Thermal shaft growth of 50-100 µm are common for roller bearing spindles.
-Due to the cartridge design and the highly efficient thin-film liquid cooling of our ASD060H25 it shows a change in shaft length at the spindle nose of only 3 micron.
+Due to the cartridge design and the highly efficient thin-film liquid cooling of our ASD060H25 (for example) it shows a change in shaft length at the spindle nose of only 3 micron.
 For most applications no compensation is required which means both, safer as well as more economical operation.

 Although an Aerostatic Spindle has a comparable ultimate load capacity a roller bearing spindle’s reaction to overloading it are bearing noise, higher bearing temperatures and dropping accuracies where a shaft of an air bearing spindle is likely to seize if overloaded.
 The simple and logic design of air bearing spindles – especially with Levicron´s modular cartridge system – on the other hand enables a front bearing exchange within minutes while the spindle can remain in the machine.
 A roller bearing spindle on the other hand requires a very time consuming revision at the spindle manufacturer site.